-Biographical Form
+Biographical Information

-The biographical form is a document with the student's biographical information.
+The Profile page allows the student to provide biographical information and includes the student's history of their clinical experiences, their professional interests, learning objectives and expectations of upcoming clinical experiences.
+A subsection in this electronic page allows a student to upload a resume which may be specific to a particular clinical experience/clinical site.
 This information is crucial for both the DCE and the clinical education faculty.
 It is sent to each student's clinical experiences sites.

-- The biographical form is available online in CANVAS under CERM. - Each student must complete an electronic biographical form and submit it via CERM to the DCE by the date given. - The student is responsible for updating and keeping current all information on the biographical form.
+- The biographical/profile page is available online in EXXAT. - Each student must complete the profile page by the date given. - The student is responsible for updating and keeping current all information on the EXXAT student profile page.